thebeet/GThreeThreeChess/README.md

 GThreeThreeChess
 ================

-A Three Three Chess Game,
+A Three Three Chess Game

+## How to Play?
+- make
+- ./GThreeThreeChess